JonathanGrossman/python_basics/11_strings.md

 ## [Convert into a string using join](#convert-into-a-string-using-join)

-Convert other data types (except for numbers and Booleans) into a string using Python's built-in `join()` function.
+Convert other data types (except for numbers and Booleans) into a string using an instance method for strings named `join()`.
 Use the `join()` method on a list, tuple, string, dictionary or set.
 The result is different than converting those to a string using `str()`.
 Using `str()`, the result that data type inside quotes.
 For instance, a list inside of quotes with square brackets and commas `'['pants', 'shirts', 'hats']'`.
 In contrast, the result of using `join()` is more like string concatenation of all the items in the object.
 You choose which value to separate them with.

 The syntax is as follows: a string for the value you want to use as the separator, then add `.join(the_object)` to it, where `the_object` is the Python object (e.g., list, tuple, set, etc.) containing the items you want to join.
 Common separator values are a space `' '` or comma + space `', '`.
 Empty quotes as a separator `''` results in no separation between items.
 Here are examples using a list.